-FORM 10-K

-X ANNUAL REPORT PURSUANT TO SECTION 13 O OR 15(d) OF THE S ECURITIE S ACT OF 1934 For the fiscal year end ed March 31, 2014 TRANSITION REPORT PURSUANT TO SECTION ACT OF 1934 13 OR 15(d) OF TI HE SECUR ITIES EXCHANGE For the transition period from Commission file nu NICHOLAS FIN (Exact Name of Registrant as , ·• British Columbia, Canada (State or Other Jurisdiction of Incorporation or Organization) 8736-3354 (I.R.S.
-Employ Identification N yer 2454 McMullen Booth Clearwater, Flo (Address of Principal Executive C orida 33759 (727) 726 (Registrant's Telephone Numb Securities registered under Section on 12(b) of the Exchange e Act: Title of Each Class Each Exchange on Common shares, no par value NASD AQ Global Se lect Market Securities registered under Section 12(g) of the Exchange A ct: None Indica te by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities A Act.
-Yes 🗆 N No ⊠ Indica te by check mark if the Registrant is not required to file reports pursuant to Secti on 13 or Section 15(d) of the e Exchange Act. (or for te by check mark whether the Registrant (1) has filed all reports required to be firsuch shorter period that the registrant was required to file such reports), and (2) Yes No nths submi te by check mark whether the Registrant has submitted electronically and posted tted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 uch files).
-Yes $\boxtimes$ No $\square$ and te by check mark if disclosure of delinquent filers pursuant to Item 405 of Regul rant's knowledge, in definitive proxy or information statements incorporated by te by check mark whether the Registrant is a large accelerated filer, an accelerate tions of "large accelerated filer", "accelerated filer" and "smaller reporting comp eporting company.
-See the Large accelerated filer Accelerated filer X Non-a ccelerated filer Smaller reporting company Indica te by check mark whether the Registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
-Yes □ No $\boxtimes$ At Sep otember 30, 2013, the aggregate market value of the Registrant's Common Share s held by non-affiliates of th e Registrant was approximately \$149,434,898.
-As of June 2, 2014, 12,231,834 shares of the Registrant's Common Shares, no par valu ie, were outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE
+FORM 10-K X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES ACT OF 1934 For the fiscal year end ded March 31, 2015 TRANSITION REPORT PURSUANT TO SECT EXCHANGE ACT OF 1934 TION 13 OR 15(d) OF THE SECURITIES For the transition period from to Commission file n umber: 0-26680 (Exact Name of Registrant a British Columbia, Canada (State or Other Jurisdiction of 8736-3354 (I.R.S.
+Employer Incorporation or Organization) 2454 McMullen Bootl Clearwater, Fl (Address of Principal Executive orida 33759 (727) 720 (Registrant's Telephone Num Securities registered under Secti on 12(b) of the Exchange Act: Title of Each Class Name of Each Exchange on Which Registered Common shares, no par value NASDAQ Global Select Market Securities registered under Section 12(g) of the Exchange Act: None Indio cate by check mark if the Registrant is a well-known seasoned is suer, as defined in Rule 405 of the Securities

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act. \Box

+Act.
+Yes □ No 区

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Ac during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Pa III of this Form 10-K or any amendment to this Form 10-K. □ Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer □ Smaller reporting company □ Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 区 At September 30, 2014, the aggregate market value of the Registrant's Common Shares held by non-affiliates of the Registrant was approximately \$106,322,627.
+As of June 4, 2015, 12,422,085 shares, no par value, of the Registrant were outstanding (of which 4,713,804 shares were held by the Registrant's principal operating subsidiary and, pursuant to applicable law, not entitled to vote).
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the Registrant's definitive Proxy Statement and Information Circular for the 2015 Annual General Meeting of